mwcremer/dnd-bx/combined.md

 ## <a name="locate_non_human_realms"></a> 4.
 Locate Non-Human Realms

 Regions that are controlled by other intelligent species that exist in the setting (e.g. demihumans, monstrous races, and so on) should be marked on the map, taking their preferred environment and lifestyle into account.
-Some intelligent species may keep domains with well-defined boundaries, while others may move around---hunting or raiding---within a more vaguely defined area.
+Some intelligent species may keep domains with well-defined boundaries, while others may move around&mdash;hunting or raiding&mdash;within a more vaguely defined area.

 The territories of significant, non-intelligent monsters may also be marked on the map at this stage.